Scripture: Matthew 19:16-22

 16 And behold, one came up to him, saying, "Teacher, what good deed must I do, to have eternal life?"
 17 And he said to him, "Why do you ask me about what is good?
 One there is who is good.
 If you would enter life, keep the commandments."
 18 He said to him, "Which?"
 And Jesus said, "You shall not kill, You shall not commit adultery, You shall not steal, You shall not bear false witness, 19 Honor your father and mother, and, You shall love your neighbor as yourself."
 20 The young man said to him, "All these I have observed; what do I still lack?"
 21 Jesus said to him, "If you would be perfect, go, sell what you possess and give to the poor, and you will have treasure in heaven; and come, follow me."
 22 When the young man heard this he went away sorrowful; for he had great possessions.

-Meditation: What gives hope and satisfaction to our desire for happiness and security?
-A young man who had the best the world could offer - wealth and security - came to Jesus because he lacked one thing.
-He wanted the kind of lasting peace and happiness which money could not buy him.
+A young man who had the best the world could offer - wealth, position, and security - came to Jesus because he lacked one thing.
+He wanted the kind of lasting peace and happiness which money and possessions could not buy him.
 The answer he got, however, was not what he was looking for.
-He protested that he kept all the commandments; but Jesus spoke to the trouble in his heart.
-One thing kept him from giving himself whole-heartedly to God.
+He protested that he kept all the commandments - but Jesus spoke to the trouble in his heart.
+One thing kept him from giving himself wholeheartedly to God.
 While he lacked nothing in material goods, he was nonetheless possessive of what he had.
 He placed his hope and security in what he possessed.
 So when Jesus challenged him to make God his one true possession and treasure, he became dismayed.

 Why did he go away from Jesus with sadness rather than with joy?
 His treasure and his hope for happiness were misplaced.
 Treasure has a special connection to the heart, the place of desire and longing, the place of will and focus.
 The thing we most set our heart on is our highest treasure.
 The Lord himself is the greatest treasure we can possibly have.
 Giving up everything else to have the Lord as our treasure is not sorrowful, but the greatest joy.
 See Jesus' parable about the treasure hidden in a field (Matthew 13:44).
 Selling all that we have could mean many different things - our friends, our job, our style of life, what we do with our free time.

 Jesus challenged the young man because his heart was possessive.
 He was afraid to give to others for fear that he would lose what he had gained.
 Those who are generous towards God and others find that they cannot outmatch God in generosity.
-God blesses us with innumerable spiritual goods - such as longlasting peace, unspeakable joy, enduring love, abiding relationships and friendship that does not fade or fail - that far outweigh the fleeting joys of material possessions which fail to sastify us beyond the present moment.
+God blesses us with innumerable spiritual goods - such as long-lasting peace, unspeakable joy, enduring love, abiding relationships and friendship that do not fade or fail - that far outweigh the fleeting joys of material possessions which fail to satisfy us beyond the present moment.
 God alone can satisfy the deepest longing and desires of our heart.
-Are you willing to part with anything that might keep you from seeking true joy with Jesus?
+Are you willing to part with anything that might keep you from seeking true and everlasting joy with Jesus?

 you alone are my true Treasure and my Portion."